DebarghyaDatta/D-Datta/README.md

 ### Hi there, I'm Debarghya Datta - aka [Ujan] 👋

-## I'm a 2nd year student of IEM, Learner, Developer(python,app,web,loading...) and a hustler!!
+## I'm a 2nd year student of IEM and also a learner, developer(python,app,web,loading...) and a hustler!!

 - 🔭
 - 🌱 I’m currently trying to explore everything 🤣